pathakmukul/vibe-doctor/README.md

 ## 🐛 Troubleshooting

-### "Clipboard verification failed"
-- Run `/export` in your Claude Code CLI session
-- Select "1.
-Copy to clipboard"
-- Ensure clipboard starts with `✻ Welcome to Claude Code!`

-### "No Update operations found"
+### "Could not find Claude Code session"
-- Make sure you used `/export` after Claude Code made changes
+- Make sure you're running this from the same Claude Code CLI session where you made changes
-- Verify clipboard contains the exported conversation
+- Verify your message contains the keywords you're trying to revert
+- Check that `~/.claude/projects/` directory exists and contains your project

+### "No changes found to revert"
+- Ensure Claude Code CLI has made file modifications in this session
+- Check that the JSONL file contains file modification entries
+- Verify you haven't already reverted all available changes

 ### "File not found"
-- Ensure you're in the correct working directory
-- Check that the files mentioned in the export exist
+- The working directory from Claude Code CLI session may differ from current directory
+- Files may have been moved or deleted since the changes were made

 ### "Line out of range"
-- Files may have been modified outside Claude Code between export and revert
+- Files may have been modified outside Claude Code CLI between changes and revert
 - Manual review may be needed for complex changes

 ## 🏗️ Technical Details